| It is part of the generic features of most role-playing games that they

 designed to appeal to players attracted by so-called new age and pagan

+culture).
 The game’s numerous quests tie into mythic form through the rhetorical

 style in which they are spoken or written, their structure and content.